Last Updated on November 10, 2023 by Rose Morah

 Tinting your car can help block sunlight glare, heat, and harmful UV rays.

 If you are thinking of tinting your Tesla, you will find this article very helpful.
-It has some great tips to help you in the process.
+It has some great tips to help you during the process.

 What tint percentage is recommended for your Tesla?